-- ECC.7.5.8 (a) The Site Common Drawings for the - (a) The Site Common Drawings for the complete Connection Site prepared by the User or The Company, as the case may be, will be the definitive Site Common Drawings for all operational and planning activities associated with the Connection Site.
-If a dispute arises as to the accuracy of the Site Common Drawings, a meeting shall be held at the Site, as soon as reasonably practicable, between The Company and the User, to endeavour to resolve the matters in dispute. - (b) The Site Common Drawing prepared by The Company or the User, as the case may be, will be the definitive Site Common Drawing for all operational and planning activities associated with the Interface Point until the OTSUA Transfer Time.
-If a dispute arises as to the accuracy of the composite Operation Diagram prior to the OTSUA Transfer Time, a meeting shall be held at the Interface Point, as soon as reasonably practicable, between The Company and the User, to endeavour to resolve the matters in dispute. - ECC.7.5.9 In the case of OTSUA, a User Site and Transmission Site shall, for the purposes of this ECC.7.5, include a site at which there is an Interface Point until the OTSUA Transfer Time when it becomes part of the National Electricity Transmission System. - ECC.7.6 Access - The provisions relating to access to Transmission Sites by Users, and to Users' Sites by Relevant Transmission Licensees, are set out in each Interface Agreement (or in the case of Interfaces Sites prior to the OTSUA Transfer Time agreements in similar form) with, for Transmission Sites in England and Wales, The Company and each User, and for Transmission Sites in Scotland and Offshore, the Relevant Transmission Licensee and each User.

-- In addition to those provisions, where a Transmission Site in England and Wales contains exposed HV conductors, unaccompanied access will only be granted to individuals holding an Authority for Access issued by The Company and where a Transmission Site in Scotland or Offshore contains exposed HV conductors, unaccompanied access will only be granted to individuals holding an Authority for Access issued by the Relevant Transmission Licensee. - ECC.7.6.3 The procedure for applying for an Authority for Access is contained in the Interface Agreement. - ECC.7.7 Maintenance Standards - It is the User's responsibility to ensure that all its Plant and Apparatus (including, until the OTSUA Transfer Time, any OTSUA) on a Transmission Site is tested and maintained adequately for the purpose for which it is intended, and to ensure that it does not pose a threat to the safety of any Transmission Plant, Apparatus or personnel on the Transmission Site.
-The Company will have the right to inspect the test results and maintenance records relating to such Plant and Apparatus at any time - For User Sites in England and Wales, The Company has a responsibility to ensure that all Transmission Plant and Apparatus on a User Site is tested and maintained adequately for the purposes for which it is intended and to ensure that it does not pose a threat to the safety of any User's Plant, Apparatus or personnel on the User Site.
+- (a) The Site Common Drawings for the complete Connection Site prepared by the User or The Company, as the case may be, will be the definitive Site Common Drawings for all operational and planning activities associated with the Connection Site.
+If a dispute - arises as to the accuracy of the Site Common Drawings, a meeting shall be held at the Site, as soon as reasonably practicable, between The Company and the User, to endeavour to resolve the matters in dispute. - (b) The Site Common Drawing prepared by The Company or the User, as the case may be, will be the definitive Site Common Drawing for all operational and planning activities associated with the Interface Point until the OTSUA Transfer Time.
+If a dispute arises as to the accuracy of the composite Operation Diagram prior to the OTSUA Transfer Time, a meeting shall be held at the Interface Point, as soon as reasonably practicable, between The Company and the User, to endeavour to resolve the matters in dispute. - ECC.7.5.9 In the case of OTSUA, a User Site and Transmission Site shall, for the purposes of this ECC.7.5, include a site at which there is an Interface Point until the OTSUA Transfer Time when it becomes part of the National Electricity Transmission System. - ECC.7.6 Access - The provisions relating to access to Transmission Sites by Users, and to Users' Sites by Relevant Transmission Licensees, are set out in each Interface Agreement (or in the case of Interfaces Sites prior to the OTSUA Transfer Time agreements in similar form) with, the Relevant Transmission Licensee and each User. - In addition to those provisions, where a Transmission Site contains exposed HV conductors, unaccompanied access will only be granted to individuals holding an Authority for Access issued by the Relevant Transmission Licensee. - ECC.7.6.3 The procedure for applying for an Authority for Access is contained in the Interface Agreement. - ECC.7.7 Maintenance Standards - It is the User's responsibility to ensure that all its Plant and Apparatus (including, until the OTSUA Transfer Time, any OTSUA) on a Transmission Site is tested and maintained adequately for the purpose for which it is intended, and to ensure that it does not pose a threat to the safety of any Transmission Plant, Apparatus or personnel on the Transmission Site.
+The Company will have the right to inspect the test results and maintenance records relating to such Plant and Apparatus at any time - For User Sites, The Company shall procure that the Relevant Transmission Licensee has a responsibility to ensure that all Transmission Plant and Apparatus on a User Site is tested and maintained adequately for the purposes for which it is intended and to ensure that it does not pose a threat to the safety of any User's Plant, Apparatus or personnel on the User Site.